T

 landmark

-This historic bridge is famously known as the site where Archduke Franz Ferdinand of Austria was assassinated in 1914, an event that triggered World War I. It's a small but historically significant landmark.
+This historic bridge is famous as the site where Archduke Franz Ferdinand of Austria was assassinated in 1914, an event that triggered World War I. It's a relatively small bridge but holds immense historical significance.

 ~75 min